paritytech/polkadot-sdk/cumulus/parachains/runtimes/assets/README.md

 # Assets Parachain

-Implementation of _Statemint_, a blockchain to support generic assets in the Polkadot and Kusama networks.
+Implementation of Asset Hub, a blockchain to support generic assets in the Polkadot and Kusama networks.
+Asset Hub was formerly known as "Statemint".

-Statemint allows users to:
+Asset Hub allows users to:

 - Deploy promise-backed assets, both fungible and non-fungible, with a DOT/KSM deposit.
 - Set admin roles to manage assets and asset classes.